thanos-io/thanos/docs/quick-tutorial.md

 Thanos bases itself on vanilla [Prometheus](https://prometheus.io/) (v2.2.1+).
 We plan to support *all* Prometheus version beyond this version.

-NOTE: It is highly recommended to use Prometheus 2.13 (available in next Prometheus release) due to Prometheus remote read improvements.
+NOTE: It is highly recommended to use Prometheus v2.13+ due to Prometheus remote read improvements.

 Always make sure to run Prometheus as recommended by Prometheus team, so: